ExtraHop/metalsmith-sitemap/README.md

 Allows you to choose which property to use for your sitemap priority in the frontmatter.
 This accepts nested properties in dot notation via [lodash.get](https://lodash.com/docs#get).

+##### groupby

+* `optional`

+Allows multiple sitemap files to be created by grouping by a property.
+This accepts nested properties in dot notation via [lodash.get](https://lodash.com/docs#get).

+The sitemap index will be `sitemap.xml` which will reference the grouped sitemaps with the form `sitemap-{groupby value}.xml`.

 ## Frontmatter